 Her columns have appeared in Liberty Watch Magazine, Humanevents.com and Townhall.com, and she appears regularly as a commentator on cable news channels, including the Fox News Channel and MSNBC and RT America.

 A huge supporter of the military, Heidi is an Honorary Commander for the A-10 Division at Nellis Air Force Base, where the guys gave her the call sign "Cougar" (don't ask).

 She’s a graduate of the LVMPD Citizens' Police Academy and the Las Vegas Fire and Rescue Citizens' Fire Academy.

-She recently published her first book, "Cocktail Waitress Wisdom: Life Lessons Learned While Carrying a Tray in Las Vegas”.
+In 2010 she published her first book, "Cocktail Waitress Wisdom: Life Lessons Learned While Carrying a Tray in Las Vegas", which is now also available in audio.
 Heidi and her husband Brian have been married for over ten years, and have a house full of rescued dogs.